Skip to Content

 Around 20% of Australian children experience learning difficulties.

-Global developmental delay (GDD) refers to children aged five years or younger who are delayed in achieving two or more developmental milestones.
-Children with GDD are at a higher risk for being diagnosed with an intellectual disability when they become older, though the two conditions do not necessarily go hand in hand.
+Global developmental delay (GDD) refers to children aged five years or younger who experience delays in achieving two or more developmental milestones.
+While children with GDD are at a higher risk of developing an intellectual disability later, GDD does not always lead to an intellectual disability.

 • Speech and language